ircam-ismm/sc-components/README.md

 # `simple-components`

-> set of web components for audio interfaces

-components created using the [lit-element](https://lit-element.polymer-project.org/) framework.
+> set of web components for audio interfaces, created using the [lit-element](https://lit-element.polymer-project.org/) framework.

 ## Documentation